 - $50 to $150 in states known for affordability

-- $200 to $500 in high-cost jurisdictions or those with additional publication rules
+- $200 to $500 in higher-cost jurisdictions or those with a publication requirement

 Below are some typical line items you’ll see across the country: